leeborkman/driver-knowledge-test/src/readme.txt

 These and other browsers are available for free download from the manufacturers’ web-sites.

-© Roads and Traffic Authority (NSW), 27 June 2001
+© Roads and Traffic Authority (NSW), 02 December 1999